Thomas Häßler

 Thomas Jürgen "Icke" Häßler (/de/; born 30 May 1966) is a German former professional footballer who played as an attacking midfielder.
 At club level, he made a century of appearances for four teams: 1.
 FC Köln, Karlsruher SC and 1860 Munich in Germany and Roma in Italy, and spent a season apiece with Juventus, Borussia Dortmund and SV Salzburg.
 Häßler also appeared over 100 times for the Germany national team.

 He was a member of the teams which won the 1990 FIFA World Cup (as West Germany) and UEFA Euro 1996.
 He also appeared at the 1994 and 1998 FIFA World Cups, the 1992 and 2000 UEFA European Championships, and the 1988 Olympic Games.

 Club career

 1. FC Köln (1984–1990)

-Born in West Berlin, Häßler spent his early playing days in the youth team of Reinickendorfer Füchse.
+Born in West Berlin, Häßler spent his early playing days in youth teams of BFC Meteor 06 and Reinickendorfer Füchse, respectively.
 He began his professional career in 1984 with 1.
 FC Köln of the Bundesliga, for whom he played six successful years, helping the club to become Bundesliga runners-up in 1989 and 1990.